 Sec.
 30-4.14.
 Building design standards.

 A. Building massing.
 Large building volumes must be divided to appear as smaller volumes grouped together.
 Volume breaks may be achieved by volume projections and recesses, and varying heights and roof lines.
 Therefore, building facades must not exceed 60 feet along a street frontage without providing a substantial volume break such as a volume projection or recess, a tower or bay, or an architecturally prominent public entrance.
-The recesses and projections must have a minimum depth and width of ten feet.
+The recesses and projections must have a minimum depth of four feet and width of ten feet.

 Figure V-16: Building Massing